 For more information about our locations and the services we offer, please get in touch with our rail expert, Lee Armstrong, at [email protected]

 As the UK’s largest and leading rail-connected port owner and operator, ABP helps handle every type of cargo around our UK-wide network.

 Our ports on the Humber offer connections across Europe, reaching customers and companies across Eastern and Western Europe.
 With the Humber’s shipping connections, cargoes from across the UK can reach the ports of Amsterdam, Antwerp and Rotterdam with ease, helping strengthen global supply chains.

 With 16 out of ABP’s 21 ports connected to the national rail network, ABP generates nearly 100 rail freight movements a day, handling all forms of cargoes, suiting any business need, efficiently, safely and sustainably.

-ABP has four dedicated Intermodal Rail Terminals, at Hams Hall in Birmingham, at Barry in South Wales and at Hull and Immingham on the Humber.
-In Birmingham, the terminal handles in the region of 120,000 TEUs each year, and is directly adjacent to the Nuneaton-to-Birmingham line, helping to handle both deep-sea and short-sea traffic.
+ABP has three dedicated Intermodal Rail Terminals, at Barry in South Wales and at Hull and Immingham on the Humber.
 In South Wales, ABP has capability to transport containers to deep-sea hub port destinations.
 From the Humber, ABP offers services to terminals across the country, including to the North West, Midlands, Scotland and the East Coast.

-As well as containers, the rail hubs at Hull, Immingham, Barry and Hams Hall offer services for the automotive, aggregates and steel sectors, as well as providing rail vehicle storage at ABP’s ports of Immingham and Newport.
+As well as containers, the rail hubs at Hull, Immingham and Barry offer services for the automotive, aggregates and steel sectors, as well as providing rail vehicle storage at ABP’s ports of Immingham and Newport.